Mini Splits for Manhattan Offices

 Server closets and IT rooms are one of the most common reasons offices add a mini split zone.
 These spaces generate heat 24/7 from networking equipment, servers, and UPS systems.
 They need dedicated, independent cooling that runs even when the rest of the office HVAC is off — nights, weekends, holidays.

 A single-zone wall-mounted mini split dedicated to a server closet typically costs $3,500–$5,000 installed and can save thousands in equipment failure and downtime costs.
-We size these based on the actual heat load of the equipment in the room, not just the square footage.

 2,200 SF Law Office — Midtown Pre-War Building